hsk81/yeoman-generator-dizmo/README.md

 npm run build -- --minify --sourcemaps='{\"loadMaps\":true}'
 ```

 In general, using `--minify` (or `--no-minify`) combined with the `--sourcemaps` (or `--no-sourcemaps`) CLI options should be enough.
-Only if explicit control is required, using the `--htmlmin`, `--sass` or `--obfuscate` flags would be necessary.
+Only if explicit control is required, using the `--htmlmin`, `--sass` or `--obfuscate` flags is necessary.
 Further, providing configuration objects to these flags should only be done, when you know what you are doing (or are not happy with the provided defaults).

 ### Upload

-Dizmo offers a *dizmoStore* where dizmos can be uploaded to: Besides `package.json` (or `.generator-dizmo/config.json`) or environment variables, upload arguments like the *host* and *user* name plus *password* can also be provided via the CLI:
+Dizmo offers a *dizmoStore* where dizmos can be uploaded to: Besides `package.json` (or `.generator-dizmo/config.json`) and environment variables, upload arguments like the *host* and *user* name plus *password* can also be provided via the CLI:

 ```sh
 npm run upload -- --host=https://store-api.dizmo.com --user='..' --pass='..'